Experienced PIG CARE

 Our personalized attention adds that special something that helps your pig feel like camp is “a little bit of home”.
 Our goal is to provide your pet pig with everything needed to be happy and maintain good health during her stay.

 Boarding facilities include individual enclosed areas that are inside for bedtime.
 During the day larger outdoor individual pens are provided as weather permits.
 In the summertime shelter, shade and wading pools are provided for each camper.
 During inclement weather heat lamps and blankets are available.

-Our short term boarders stay at camp from one day to one month.
-Long term boarders stay over one month.
-Our long term boarding has become very popular with piggy parents who must give up their beloved pet.
+Long term boarders stay over three months.
+Our long term boarding has become very popular with piggy parents who must be away for extended amounts of time, but do not want to put their pig up for adoption.
 They know their piggy is happy with other campers and that they can take their pig home when circumstances permit.

 WEIGHT REDUCTION PROGRAM

 Piggy Camp has proven to be very beneficial for overweight pigs needing to diet.
 Special nutritional and health needs are met, while a step-by-step exercise program is routinely followed, all under a licensed veterinarian’s care.